scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

-scripts/Set_Policy_Category.sh                   Write: set the category of the policies in a CSV scripts/Enable_Policy.sh                         Write: enable the policies in a CSV scripts/Disable_Policy.sh                        Write: disable the policies in a CSV scripts/lib/jamf-api-common.sh                   Shared: auth, credentials, CSV reader, scope surgery README.md                                        This file CHANGELOG.md                                     What changed, when, why
+scripts/Set_Policy_Category.sh                   Write: set the category of the policies in a CSV scripts/Enable_Policy.sh                         Write: enable the policies in a CSV scripts/Disable_Policy.sh                        Write: disable the policies in a CSV scripts/Add_Policy_Trigger.sh                    Write: turn one trigger on for the policies in a CSV scripts/Remove_Policy_Trigger.sh                 Write: turn one trigger off for the policies in a CSV scripts/Rename_Policy_Trigger.sh                 Write: rename the custom event on the policies in a CSV scripts/Set_Policy_Triggers.sh                   Write: set the complete trigger set, declaratively scripts/Set_Policy_Self_Service.sh               Write: show or hide the policies in a CSV in Self Service scripts/lib/jamf-api-common.sh                   Shared: auth, credentials, CSV reader, scope surgery README.md                                        This file CHANGELOG.md                                     What changed, when, why